Frequently Asked Questions

 You’re probably thinking, “EWW GROSS!!!
 I don’t want to eat bugs!!!”
 But the truth is, that it is totally natural for chickens.
 In fact, bugs are a major source of protein and the secret to good healthy egg layers is a lot of protein.

-These girls enjoy sunbathing which gets lots of vitamin D into their eggs.
+Our girls enjoy sunbathing which gets lots of vitamin D into their eggs.
 Thanks to all of the fresh greens our ladies eat, these lovely eggs get packed with beta-carotene which is why their yolks have such a beautiful vibrant color.

 The flavor, color, and texture are made distinctive by high amounts of vitamin A, D, E, K-2, B-12 making them a true superfood.